– ARE THEY WORTH THE PAPER THEY ARE WRITTEN ON?

 The only way to make sure you get the best stone for your budget and to fit your priorities is to talk to a jeweller who will be open and honest with you about these matters and give you clear and impartial advice about your options.

-If you would like more information or just an informal chat about whether a Bespoke Ring is the right thing for you, do Get in Touch
+If you would like more information or just an informal chat about whether a Bespoke Ring is the right thing for you, you can start the ball rolling with an initial call to me at our Walton on Thames Studio on 01932 918189

 We are always happy to talk to you, answer any questions you may have - AND we don't try to sell you stuff.